nanoframework/.github/CONTRIBUTING.md

 Provide more detail after the first line.
 Leave one blank line below the summary and wrap all lines at 72 characters or less.

-If the change fixes an issue, leave another blank line after the final paragraph and indicate which issue is fixed in the specific format below.

-Fix #42
 ```

+Do not include in your commit messages any keywords to close issues or PRs.
+These should be handled in the PR commit message.

-Also do your best to factor commits appropriately, i.e not too large with unrelated
-things in the same commit, and not too small with the same small change applied N
-times in N different commits.
-If there was some accidental reformatting or whitespace
-changes during the course of your commits, please rebase them away before submitting
+Also do your best to factor commits appropriately, i.e not too large with unrelated things in the same commit, and not too small with the same small change applied N times in N different commits.
+If there was some accidental reformatting or whitespace changes during the course of your commits, please rebase them away before submitting the PR.
-the PR.

 ### DOs and DON'Ts